 A psychology student from Belarus was crowned Miss Wheelchair World in the first-ever worldwide pageant for wheelchair-bound contestants.

-Twenty-three-year-old Aleksandra Chichikova was crowned Miss Wheelchair World while Lebohang Monyatsi of South Africa was named runner-up.
+Twenty-three-year-old Aleksandra Chichikova was crowned Miss Wheelchair World while Lebohang Monyatsi of South Africa was named a runner-up.

 The pageant, which was held in Warsaw, Poland, was an expansion of the Miss Wheelchair Poland pageant, which had been held for four years.
 Contestants included 24 women from 19 different countries.
 The event was organized by The Only One Foundation, which seeks to break down barriers limiting people with disabilities.